2020 Ratepayers’ Report released, methodology explained

 Calculating an 'apples to apples' figure for residential rates is difficult because councils use various mixes of rates, levies, and user charges.
 Our approach is based on work by Napier City Council to find an average residential rate.
 The methodology councils were asked to use to calculate the figures disclosed in Ratepayers' Report is available here.

-While we think this approach is useful and fair, the average residential rates figure should be a guide only.
-It does not, for example, factor in councils' reliance on commercial rates.
+While we think this approach is useful and fair, the average residential and non-residential rate figure should be a guide only.

 Unitary authorities (Auckland Council, Nelson City Council, Gisborne, Tasman, and Marlborough District Councils) perform the functions of a regional council and therefore can be expected to have higher rates than other territorial authorities.